kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 ![](images/template4chatui.png)

-To show the chat UI on the Node-RED Dashboard 2.0, click the deploy button and then select the "Dashboard 2.0" tab in the right sidebar.
+To display the chat UI on the Node-RED Dashboard 2.0, click the deploy button and then select the "Dashboard 2.0" tab in the right sidebar.
 Then, click the "Open Dashboard" button in the top right corner.

 ![](images/button2dashboard.png)